Kinmen: Submarine telecommunication cable

 In August 2012, Kinmen and Xiamen established the first submarine telecommunication cable between the two sides.
 On Taiwan side, the infrastructure was constructed by Chunghwa Telecom, while on mainland China's side was done by China Telecom, China Unicom and China Mobile.
-The project was initially launched in 1996 and took 16 years to build.
+The project began in 1996 and took 16 years to build.

 The telecommunication system consists of two cables, one is an 11 km long cable that runs from Kinmen's Lake Tzu and Xiamen's Mount Guanyin, and the other is a 9.7 km long cable that runs from Guningtou on Greater Kinmen Island (ROC) to Dadeng Island (PRC).
 The system is a non-repeater system with a bilateral transmission capacity of 90 Gbit/s, which might be expanded in the future if demand arises.

 Water supply

 The current daily water demand for Kinmen is 50,000 tonnes, which are used for households, industries and agriculture sectors.
 One tonne of water produced for Kinmen costs about NT$50–60 and may surge to NT$70 during summer.
 In extreme drought condition, water shipment from Taiwan Island may cost as much as NT$200 per tonne.
 Because Kinmen residents pay only NT$10 for each tonne water they use, the cost of water supply has become a heavy burden for the county government.

 For decades, Kinmen has been facing difficulties in water supply to its residents due to its shallow lakes, lack of rainfall and geographical constraints which makes building reservoirs and dams unfeasible.
 Therefore, Kinmen often overuses its groundwater, causing rising tidal flood and soil salinity.

 In early September 2013, the People's Republic of China government agreed to supply Kinmen with water from Jinjiang City in Fujian due to the ongoing water shortage problem in Kinmen.
 Kinmen draws more than 8,000 tonnes of groundwater every day and water from its reservoir is barely enough to support the residents during the dry season.
-The shortage problem will heavily hit the local economy by 2016 if no mitigation plan is enacted.
+It was judged that a shortage would affect the local economy badly if no mitigation plan was enacted by 2016.
 The water supply agreement was officially signed on 20 July 2015 in Kinmen between Kinmen County Waterworks Director Weng Wen-kuei (翁文貴) and Fujian Water Supply Co chairman Zhu Jinliang (朱金良) witnessed by Kinmen County Magistrate Chen Fu-hai and Fujian Province Governor Su Shulin.

-The water pipeline was officially opened on 5 August 2018 when the first water supply was delivered in a ceremony held in both Kinmen County and Jinjiang City in Mainland China.
+The Jinjiang–Kinmen Pipeline was officially opened on 5 August 2018 when it first started supplying water, and was celebrated by separate ceremonies held in both Kinmen County and Jinjiang City in mainland China.

 Transport

 Air

-Kinmen is served by Kinmen Airport, a domestic airport located at Jinhu Township, connecting Kinmen with Penghu Airport, Penghu and Taipei Songshan, Kaohsiung, Taichung, Chiayi and Tainan Airport on Taiwan Island.
+Kinmen is served by Kinmen Airport, a domestic airport located at Jinhu Township, connecting Kinmen with Penghu Airport, Penghu and Taipei Songshan, Kaohsiung, Taichung, Chiayi and Tainan Airport on Taiwan.